 Canton, NY, Oct 21, 2010 — Ruben Garcia is a human rights advocate who lives on the U.S.-Mexico border.
 For more than 30 years, he has run Annunciation House, an emergency shelter for migrants and the homeless in El Paso, Texas.
 Garcia will speak to students and the public at St. Lawrence University in Canton today.
 The issue of border security, illegal drugs and immigration is complex along the southern border.
 He'll give a presentation, titled "The Border as a Prophet: Voices Calling us to Justice", in St. Lawrence's Carnegie 10 at 7 pm.
 Garcia joined Todd Moe in the studio this morning for a first person account on the effects of beefed-up military patrols, the drugs wars, human rights and life along the southern border.
 Go to full article

 Canton, NY, Sep 17, 2010 — Across the North Country, border patrol road checkpoints where agents stop cars and ask passengers their citizenship have become a part of daily life.
 Today we have a story...
 Go to full article

 Plattsburgh, NY, Sep 13, 2010 — North Country apple growers say it's been a good season, but they had to fight U.S. Immigration officials to harvest their crop.
-For decades, orchards in northern New York have relied on experienced workers from Jamaica.
-Many of these laborers make the trip from the Caribbean several times a year to prune trees, tend them throughout the season and pick the fruit.
+For decades, orchards in northern New York...
+Go to full article

 Plattsburgh, NY, Aug 10, 2010 — Congressman Bill Owens says he supports a guest worker program for farms.
 And he thinks it should be separated from the broader debate over immigration.
 The Democrat from...
 Go to full article